Heartburn: Foods to avoid

 - Dairy - Soured cream, milk shake, ice cream, cottage cheese.

-Foods and beverages like these contribute to heartburn (and the more serious GORD) by lessening the effectiveness of the LOS to keep stomach contents in the stomach.
+Foods and beverages like these contribute to heartburn - and the more serious GORD - by lessening the effectiveness of the lower oesophageal sphincter (LOS) to keep stomach contents in the stomach.
 Smoking also plays a large role, and fizzy drinks should be added to the list as they can put pressure on the stomach, forcing stomach acid back up into the oesophagus.

 Reduce or avoid the foods and beverages above if you find they trigger heartburn - and eat smaller meals - and you may decrease the amount of reflux from your stomach into the oesophagus.

 Yet changing what you eat isn't the only way to avoid the discomfort of heartburn - there are simple lifestyle changes you can make as well.

 3 heartburn-preventing lifestyle changes

-While watching what you eat and drink can help reduce your occurrences of heartburn, there are a few changes you can make in everyday life that can go hand in hand.
+While watching what you eat and drink can help reduce your episodes of heartburn, there are a few changes you can make in everyday life that can go hand in hand.

 Watch portion size.
 Larger meals and higher-fat meals tend to stay in the stomach longer before moving into the small intestine, so the LOS and oesophagus are potentially exposed to stomach contents/acid for a longer time.